hectmor/data-sci-mach-learn/README.md

-# data-sci-mach-learn
+# mach-learn
-Data science and machine learning project notebooks.
+Machine learning project notebooks.
 Here we present the notebooks related to my data science and machine learning projects.
 The topics analyzed here are:
 - Drugs decision for the doctor.